 The Sacraments of Penance (a diocesan requirement before the reception of Communion), Confirmation and First Communion are prepared for and celebrated by families within the parish context.
 Information is sent home through the school each year.

-For more information about the Sacraments of Initiation, speak to our Religious Education Coordinator, or contact the parish office.
+For more information about the Sacraments of Initiation, speak to our Leader of Learning - Catholic Faith and Life, or contact the parish office.